-What Can a Handyman Do in Middlebury, Indiana?
+What Can a Handyman Do Without a License in Middlebury, Indiana?

 Indiana does not issue a single statewide “general contractor” or “handyman” license for typical residential/light commercial repair work; licensing is handled mainly at the local (city/county) level plus state licensing for certain regulated trades (notably plumbing).
 In Middlebury (Elkhart County), you should expect local contractor registration and building permits for many projects even if no state contractor license is required.
 There is no statewide “handyman exemption” dollar threshold because there is no statewide handyman/general contractor license to be exempt from; however, regulated trade work (especially plumbing) can trigger state licensing regardless of job size.